-The experiments that evaluated multiple varieties had either a factorial design, or split-plot design with variety treatment as the whole-plot and nitrogen treatment as the split-plot.
+Experiments that evaluated multiple varieties had either a factorial design, or split-plot design with variety treatment as the whole-plot and nitrogen treatment as the split-plot.
 Plots in these studies were between 5.4 – 6.4 m wide (6 or 7 x 0.9 m rows) and 6.1 – 9.1 m long.
 Experiments were planted each year in late-April to early-May and were mechanically harvested in mid-September with vines terminated one to two weeks prior to harvest.
-A summary of N management practices and varieties evaluated for each of these studies is given below (Table 3).
+Apart from experimental N and variety treatments, all management and cultural practices were managed by the staff at the SPRF in accordance with common practices for the region (Egel, 2017).
+Nutrients were applied based on soil samples and University recommendations (Franzen et al., 2018; Rosen, 2018), and supplemental irrigation was applied based on the University recommended checkbook method (Wright, 2002; Steele et al., 2010).
+Additional details on experimental procedures for these studies have been previously reported (Table 2).